pytorch/serve/kubernetes/kserve/examples/gpt_fast/README.md

 [GPT Fast](https://github.com/pytorch-labs/gpt-fast) is a PyTorch native solution of optimized GPT models.
 We are using GPT Fast version of `llama2-7b-chat-hf`.
-In this example, we show how to serve GPT fast version of Llama 2 with KServe We will be serving the model using Kserve deployed using [minikube](https://minikube.sigs.k8s.io/docs/start/) on a single instance.
+In this example, we show how to serve GPT fast version of Llama 2 with KServe We will be serving the model using KServe deployed using [minikube](https://minikube.sigs.k8s.io/docs/start/) on a single instance.
 The same solution can be extended to Kubernetes solutions of various cloud providers

 The inference service returns the text generated for the given prompt.